4driel/basic-nn-xor/README.md

 ### And how does it work?

 In simplified terms, you map your inputs to your outputs by adjusting the synaptic weights.
 And that's it.
+Sounds easy right?
+Let's look at an example.

+### Forward-propagation

+The first process involved in the operation of an nn is called forward-propagation.
+Forward-propagation does what it sounds like, it propagates the input all the way through the network into the output so you get a result.

+Lets look at our first nn and try to understand what maths the input goes through before emerging from the other side.